 The number of swab and lymph node samples examined from swine and cattle should be at least 3,000 per year.
 The required sample size was reached for both the population of cattle and swine, and the programme documented a very low Salmonella prevalence in the examined populations.
+Two layer flocks, two lymph node samples from pigs and two swab samples from pigs and cattle were positive for S. diarizonae in 2018.
+The serotype is frequently isolated in sheep herds in Norway.

-One layer flock tested positive for S. diarizonae in 2017.
-The serotype is frequently isolated in sheep herds in Norway, and S. diarizonae was found in faecal samples from the sheep on the farm.
-Three lymph node samples from swine and one from cattle were Salmonella positive and all four herds were followed up by sampling of live animals.
-Salmonella was isolated only in the slaughter pig herd.
-The results from the Salmonella surveillance programmes in 2017 are in agreement with previous years that the Norwegian cattle, swine and poultry populations are only sporadically infected with Salmonella.
+The results from the Salmonella surveillance programmes in 2018 are in agreement with previous years that the Norwegian cattle, swine and poultry populations are only sporadically infected with Salmonella.
 The estimated prevalence is below 0.5% in the examined populations for all years the surveillance programmes have run.